Heart failure is a condition where the heart cannot pump enough blood to meet the needs of the body’s organs.

 Treatment plans include a combination of different heart drug classes, lifestyle changes, and medical devices or surgeries.

-Lifestyle changes that may help reduce symptoms of heart failure include:
+Lifestyle changes that may help

 - maintaining a moderate weight